user-blank1/Pet-project/expense-tracker/part-1/README.md

 </details>

 <details>
-  <summary>Task 3: Creating Reusable Components</summary>
+  <summary>Task 3: Creating Reusable Components (primitive components)</summary>

 ---

   **Description:**

   Develop foundational reusable components that can be utilized across the application.
 These components will ensure design consistency and simplify further development.
+In this task you implement primitive components that are independent from other components

   **Acceptance Criteria:**